 C. Donald Shane Telescope, Research telescope at Lick Observatory, Mount Hamilton, US

-The C. Donald Shane Telescope is a research instrument on Mount Hamilton with a primary mirror measuring 120 inches in diameter and three focal stations for different types of astronomical observation.
-The facility houses specialized instruments including the Kast Double Spectrograph that enable detailed analysis of celestial objects.
+The C. Donald Shane Telescope is a research telescope on Mount Hamilton in California, with a primary mirror close to 3 meters (about 10 feet) across.
+It has three focal stations, each designed for a different type of astronomical observation, and houses several instruments including a double spectrograph.

-Operations began in 1959 when it ranked as the world's second-largest optical telescope.
-The mirror was originally intended for a different project before being adapted for this instrument.
+The telescope began operating in 1959 and at that time ranked as the second-largest optical telescope in the world.
+Its primary mirror had originally been planned for a different project before being redirected to this instrument.

 The telescope serves as a learning center where University of California students gain practical experience in observing the night sky and analyzing astronomical data.
 Visitors can witness how researchers work here and train the next generation of astronomers.